-If you're trapped in a toxic female environment, consider moving abroad.
+If you're trapped in a toxic female environment, consider moving abroad or making a big change.
 Moving abroad, in my opinion, is the freshest start anyone can get.
 No one will know you where you're going, so you have the chance to be the best version of yourself without feeling like you're being held back.

 There's a lot of preparation that goes into an international move though and it can feel overwhelming when it's your first time.
 Luckily, after 7 years and 6 international moves later, I know a thing or two about what it takes to smoothly transition into a new life abroad.